bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 On its face, these three conditions seem contradictory.
 In aggregate we can't expect an organization that seriously tackles solutions R&D to be profitable.
 Especially if it focuses on the work that the relatively efficient market in for-profit organizations won't touch.

 However, while an aggregate of all of PARPA's activities will not be profitable, it's a reasonable (but still risky) hypothesis that a portfolio of companies spun out of PARPA could end up doing well.
 Regardless of profit, [PARPA will eventually spin out companies][] because companies can be an effective mechanism for technology diffusion.
 It's an even safer bet that if PARPA is doing something useful, there will end up being many profit-generating organizations that can trace their DNA back to PARPA.
-But let's ignore the latter for now.[^fn265]
+But let's ignore the latter for now.[^fn264]

 This will be a sketch of the simplest structure that (I believe) meets all three criteria --- let's call it the platonic structure because implementing it will undoubtedly involve some changes for pragmatic reasons like "not going to prison on a technicality."
 In a sentence, you have a big N-Nonprofit that owns a c-corp and also has an endowment.
-For convenience lets name them after the muses Nete, Calliope, and Euterpe because it will make the section much more interesting than saying "The Nonprofit" "The c-corp" and "The Endowment" over and over again.
+For convenience let's name them after the muses Nete, Calliope, and Euterpe because it will make the section much more interesting than saying "The Nonprofit" "The c-corp" and "The Endowment" over and over again.
 Nete runs all of PARPA's activities.
 Her operating capital comes from three places: tax-exempt donations from donors, cash from Calliope, and dividends Euterpe.
 Calliope owns parts of companies that spin out of Nete either as equity in the case of high-growth companies or as profit-share agreements in the case of low-growth companies.
 People can invest in Calliope in exchange for a claim on future profits.
 Finally, Euterpe does what endowments do --- she invests money broadly and attempts to generate a steady dividend that she gives to Nete.
 Euterpe gets money either directly from donors or from the Nete when her revenues exceed her expenses.

 ![][legal_structure]